Resources for Students

 Finding Library Materials

-If you live outside the college district, but in Oregon, Washington or Idaho, you can search in the Summit Catalog.
-Chemeketa employees and students taking at least one credit hour may request items in Summit and have them sent to a Summit library where thay have set up a Visiting Patron account.
+If you live outside the college district, but in Oregon, Washington or Idaho, you can search in the Library Search.
+Chemeketa employees and students taking at least one credit hour may request Summit items in the search and have them sent to a Summit library where thay have set up a Visiting Patron account.
 For help with Summit requests, please contact the reference desk at 503-399-5231 or email@example.com.

 If you do not live near a Summit library, you can search your local library catalog, or you can search in that of Chemeketa, Summit, or another library to find material you need.
 You will find all these options on the catalog page.
 If the material you want is not in your local library, ask your local librarian to request an interlibrary loan.
 That way the book you need can be sent from Chemeketa or another library for you to check out and use locally.
 A four-page guide to library research services for distant students contains more information on interlibrary loan.

-Electronic books are available through to Chemeketa students through the library catalog, or by going to our database pages.
-To access these books from off campus you will need your My Chemeketa user name and six-digit password.
+Electronic books are available through to Chemeketa students through the Library Search.
+To access these books from off campus you will need your My Chemeketa user name and password.

 Here are some subject terms used by libraries to describe topics in hospitality and tourism: